Copycat Swig Sugar Cookies (Soft & Frosted Recipe)

 • Salt– helps anchor the cookie and bring out all the flavor.

-How to Make Swig Sugar Cookies | Directions
+How to Make Copycat Swig Sugar Cookies

 I use the creaming method for making these cookies, which is pretty much standard when it comes to baking.
 I use a large 3 tablespoon cookie scoop and then a heavy-bottomed glass to get that pressed sugar cookie look and bake them at 325 degrees F to keep them soft.
 Add a light pink buttercream and you’ve got a Swig Copycat!

-3. Using a large cookie scoop (3 tablespoon scoop) scoop level cookie dough balls onto a parchment paper lined baking sheet, 6 per sheet.
 Using a heavy bottomed glass approximately 2 1/2 inches in diameter, dip the bottom of the glass into flour and then gently flatten the dough balls so they are 1/2-2/3 inch thick.
 Bake 11-12 minutes in preheated oven.
 Cookies should look matte and slightly puffed without any brown edges.
 Centers will be soft with edges cooked.

 baked cookies on baking sheet

-I created a simple buttercream frosting, based on my original vanilla buttercream frosting, and it has worked beautifully!
-It’s butter, powdered sugar, milk, and vanilla beaten together until thick, creamy and smooth.
-I add in a drop of liquid red food coloring for that light pink color and then frost away with a butter knife.
-(The back of a soup spoon also works well!)
+I created a simple buttercream frosting based on my original vanilla version, and it works beautifully.
+It’s made with butter, powdered sugar, milk, and vanilla, beaten until thick, creamy, and smooth.
+Add a drop of red food coloring for that classic light pink, then frost using a butter knife (or the back of a spoon).
+If the frosting has too much air and isn’t spreading smoothly, gently mix it with a rubber scraper or wooden spoon to remove the air.
+You can also keep it white or use any color you like and don’t forget sprinkles for a fun finish!

 Almond Extract: To Add or Not To Add